Anatomy and Physiology

 As a student, you can become an associate member of the British Association of Prosthetists and Orthotists (BAPO).
 On successful completion of the course, you will be eligible to apply for registration with the Health Professions Council.
 You may also become a student member of the International Society for Prosthetics and Orthotics (ISPO) and become involved in professional issues on a global scale.

 As part of the application process, you may be invited to take part in an online activity or assessment - if this is the case, we will contact you with further information.

 We are looking for bright, communicative, practical people who enjoy the prospect of clinical practical work and also the chance to help improve the lives of others within a rewarding and exciting career.
 All applicants are required to attend a Prosthetic and/or Orthotic Clinic and provide a summary of your experience.
 You will receive further information about this when you have applied.

 We are aware that COVID-19 situation means that not all applicants will have been able to complete a visit to a clinic.
-The visit will not be a required condition for entry for September 2020.

 ENGLISH LANGUAGE REQUIREMENTS

 International applicants will be required to show proficiency in English.
 An IELTS score of 6.5, with no element below 6.0, is proof of this.
 If you need to improve your written and spoken English, you might be interested in our English Langauge courses.

 Please note: The entry criteria below are related to entry onto this course in the 2020/2021 academic year.
 If you’re interested in a future intake year, please check the course entry on UCAS.

 Minimum of three GCSE's at Grade 4/C including English Language, Maths and a Science (or equivalent) You must fulfil our GCSE entry requirements as well as one of the requirements listed below